-Who’s it for: Users who want a fully-featured smartwatch with plenty of fitness-oriented components.
+Who’s it for: Users who want a fully featured smartwatch with plenty of fitness-oriented components.

-If you’re looking for the king of the smartwatches, you want the Apple Watch Series 3.
-When it first debuted, it was touted as a way to potentially replace your smartphone and while it’s not quite there yet, it definitely packs some power beneath its attractive square watch face.
+If you’re looking for the king of the smartwatches, you want the Apple Watch Series 4.
+When the Apple Watch first debuted, it was touted as a way to potentially replace your smartphone and while it’s not quite there yet, it definitely packs some power beneath its attractive square watch face.
 The curved glass is complemented by a bright and beautiful screen while the Digital Crown rotates seamlessly through messages, notifications, and applications.

-Read our full Apple Watch Series 3 review
+Read our full Apple Watch Series 4 review

 Why you should buy this: It’s the most stylish fitness smartwatch to date.

-Not only is the Versa is backed by the Fitbit name — the fitness industry’s reigning giant — but the company’s newest product also serves as a stylish upgrade over its somewhat masculine-looking Ionic.
-Comfortable and lightweight, women especially will appreciate the ‘squircle’ design and smaller band, making it look better on slimmer wrists — it even pairs well with other wrist-worn accessories.
+Not only is the Versa backed by the Fitbit name — the fitness tracker industry’s reigning giant — but it also serves as a stylish upgrade over its somewhat masculine-looking Ionic.
+Comfortable and lightweight, women especially will appreciate the “squircle” design and a smaller band, making it look better on slimmer wrists — it even pairs well with other wrist-worn accessories as well.

-Its included Exercise application allows you to choose from running, swimming, biking, weights, interval training, the treadmill, or a full body workout.
-For other sports, the companion Fitbit app offers many more workouts to download.
+Its included Exercise application allows you to choose from running, swimming, biking, weights, interval training, the treadmill, or a full-body workout.
+For other sports, the companion Fitbit app offers many more workouts to download and sync to the smartwatch.
 With the Versa, you can easily track heart rate, distance traveled, time, calories, and steps.
-It even offers guided breathing sessions and sleep tracking to keep you sharp outside of the gym.
+It even offers guided breathing sessions, a period tracker for women, and sleep tracking to keep you sharp outside of the gym.
 With Fitbit Coach, the Versa allows you to make use of your own personal trainer and power through guided workout routines.

-Perhaps the Fitbit Versa’s standout feature is its four-plus days of battery life — an impressive feat for any smartwatch.
+The Versa offers four-plus days of battery life, the industry standard for most modern full-featured fitness trackers.
 The only downside is its lack of GPS, which means you need to carry your smartphone with you in order to accurately track distances.

 Read our full Fitbit Versa review